swo/16s-book/manuscript/sec03.md

 `usearch`.

 [^5]: If you had two paired-end reads that didn't overlap but you were somehow sure of the final amplicon size, then you could insert a bunch of `N`'s in between.
 This is an advanced and specialized topic.

-I think it's worth noting that `usearch`, which will come up later, is a very popular tool for merging sequences.

 ### Quality filter